mkraft/batcher-go-example/readme.md

 TODO:

 - [ ] test
+- [ ] probably some refactoring related to testability
+- [ ] benchmark
 - [ ] rename some things
 - [ ] remove duplication
 - [ ] do I need to notify the backend client that the proxy is stopped or is the context interface enough?